 How do I schedule an appointment?

-To schedule a free phone consultation or an intake session please email me at info@elizabethcruzcounseling.com You can also use the contact box
+To schedule a free phone consultation or an intake session please email me at info@elizabethcruzcounseling.com You can also use the contact box on this website.

 Are you accepting new clients?